vitalitylearning2021/problemSolvingPyCUDA/index.md

 ## Dumping the GPU properties

 The first, very simple example that we will show in this chapter enables to dump the properties of the GPU card in use.
-The example is entirely shown in Listing [\[dumpPyCUDA\]](#dumpPyCUDA).
+The example is entirely shown in Listing [1](#dumpPyCUDA).

 ``` python
 import pycuda.driver as cuda